-Ernest Boyer 1995
+Ernest Boyer, 1995

-The Seneca Academy curriculum is designed to be an integrated, transdisciplinary program of study for students in preschool through 5th grade that facilitates the development of learners who can think and act independently.
-The Seneca Academy curriculum is guided by the International Baccalaureate Primary Years Program and supported by a variety of other curricula and materials.
+The Seneca Academy curriculum is designed to be an integrated, transdisciplinary program of study for students in preschool through fifth grade that facilitates the development of learners who can think and act independently.
+The Seneca Academy elementary curriculum is guided by the International Baccalaureate Primary Years Program and supported by a variety of other curricula and materials.
 The framework for our studies is detailed in our Program of Inquiry that outlines the transdisciplinary units of study to be taught and learned in each grade level.

 The Seneca Academy written curriculum addresses five elements.
 They are:

 Knowledge: Significant, relevant content that we wish the students to explore and know about, taking into consideration their prior experience and understanding.